fadi-wassaf/WFviz/INPUT.md

-# WFViz
+# WFviz

 ##### By Fadi Wassaf

-This is WFViz, a web applet that can display various wavefunctions while allowing the user to update different variables in real time using three.js.
+This is WFviz, a web applet that can display various wavefunctions while allowing the user to update different variables in real time using three.js.
 Currently, the supported wavefunctions are:

-- Particle in a 1D infinite potential well
+- Particle Trapped in a 1D Infinite Potential Well
+- 1D Quantum Harmonic Oscillator
 - Particle trapped in a 3D Box
-- Hydrogen model
+- Hydrogen Wavefunction

 Below I will go through the process used to find these wavefunctions and how they are visualized in the program.